-- (124) The Head of School is responsible for the inclusion of course offerings for the School in the CAL prior to the commencement of the enrolment period. - (125) The Deputy Vice-Chancellor (Academic) on the recommendation of the relevant Pro Vice-Chancellor, is authorised to approve any changes to the CAL after the commencement of the enrolment period for courses in which students have enrolled.
-The removal of a course from the CAL after the commencement of the enrolment period, which has no students enrolled, can be approved by the relevant Pro Vice-Chancellor. - (126) Where there is any change in the CAL, the Faculty(s) responsible must make all reasonable provision to allow students to enrol in an alternative equivalent course to complete their award.
+- (125) The Course Availability List (CAL) is finalised before the commencement of the enrolment period. - (126) The Head of School is responsible for the inclusion of course offerings for the School in the CAL prior to the commencement of the enrolment period. - (127) The Deputy Vice-Chancellor (Academic) on the recommendation of the relevant Pro Vice-Chancellor, is authorised to approve any changes to the CAL after the commencement of the enrolment period for courses in which students have enrolled.
+The removal of a course from the CAL after the commencement of the enrolment period, which has no students enrolled, can be approved by the relevant Pro Vice-Chancellor. - (128) Where there is any change in the CAL, the Faculty(s) responsible must make all reasonable provision to allow students to enrol in an alternative equivalent course to complete their award.
 Such alternative arrangements must not disadvantage students in terms of completion times.